Important Update: The amnesty application deadline is now November 1, 2017

 - Wisconsin (Amazon state, with provisions including a limited look-back period.
 Read more here.)

-If you register for a sales tax permit and become sales tax compliant in one of the above states during the amnesty period, you will not be subject to a sales tax liability “look back,” or any associated fine and penalties.
+If you apply for amnesty, and then register for a sales tax permit and become sales tax compliant in one of the above states during the amnesty period, you will not be subject to a sales tax liability “look back,” or any associated fine and penalties.
+(Though some states have exceptions.
+Be sure to visit the MTC site and read the note for each state with “read more here” next to it!)

 You’ll notice that aggressive sales tax compliance enforcement states like California and Washington are not currently participating in this offer of amnesty.
 The MTC is hoping to persuade more states with Amazon Fulfillment Centers to join in the Amnesty.